|

 waiting times and eventually spare capacity.

-strategy we need to examine the properties of waiting list networks in a
+subordination strategy we need to examine the properties of waiting list

 The Waiting List Network